-4. In a few minutes. you’ll recieve a confirmation or rejection of your verification.
-Don’t worry if you make a mistake or your verification doesn’t go through on the first try — you’ll be able to try the proccess again until you’re verified.
+4. In a few minutes. you’ll receive a confirmation or rejection of your verification.
+Don’t worry if you make a mistake or your verification doesn’t go through on the first try — you’ll be able to try the process again until you’re verified.

 5. If a user has been reported as a potential fake profile and is rejected in verification, their profile will be turned off.
 This means they will see no one on Bumble and no one will see them.

 6. If their photo is verified, the user will continue Bumbling as normal.

 To help streamline the Photo Verification process, make sure you have strong photos in your profile.
 The Bumble team will use these photos to cross reference your selfie prompt, so clear shots of your face will help move things along.